strautomator/core/README.md

 ### TypeScript vs Javascript

 Whenever possible we'll use TypeScript to write the core logic of Strautomator.
 In other words, **always**.
-The TypeScript code should be compiled in build time manually, please check the [API's Dockerfile](https://github.com/strautomator/api/blob/master/Dockerfile) for a sample.
+The TypeScript compiler is included as a package dependecy and compiled to JS right after install.

 ### Database